Fintech is one of the largest and most lucrative markets in the world today. But it is also one of the most regulated ones.

 Who Should Worry About Fintech Regulations?

-• People Who Want To Develop A Fintech App
+• People Who Want To Build A Fintech App

-• Established Fintech Businesses Who Wants Enter Market
+• Established Fintech Businesses Who Want to Enter the Market

 These are the parties who need to worry about fintech regulation and compliance.
 With the overview of fintech regulation done, let’s see, why it’s important.